PolicyEngine/policyengine-uk/README.md

 2. Run `openfisca-uk` and go through the prompt to setup microdata.

 ## Contact

-The maintainer for OpenFisca-UK is Nikhil Woodruff - feel free to contact via [email](mailto:nikhil.woodruff@ubicenter.org).
+The primary maintainer for OpenFisca-UK is Nikhil Woodruff, co-founder and CTO of PolicyEngine (nikhil@policyengine.org).

-## How is this model validated?

-We constructed the model by programming rules and parameters specified primarily in the [country report](https://www.iser.essex.ac.uk/research/publications/working-papers/cempa/cempa7-20.pdf) created by [UKMOD](https://www.iser.essex.ac.uk/research/projects/ukmod), a microsimulation model developed by the University of Essex.
-We also validated against legislation, various gov.uk sites, reports from other microsimulation models, and external benefits calculators.
-See the [validation page](https://pslmodels.github.io/openfisca-uk/validation.html) for more information.

 ## Citation